-If you have any of these symptoms, it is strongly recommended to schedule a consultation with Dr. Black of Desert Pearl Dentistry to determine if periodontal therapy is needed.
+If you have any of these symptoms, it is strongly recommended to schedule a consultation with Dr. Morales of Desert Pearl Dentistry to determine if periodontal therapy is needed.

 What can I expect when receiving periodontal therapy at Desert Pearl Dentistry?